jeremie1112/All_Programs_and_algorithms/README.md

 1. Fork it!
 2. Clone the forked repository to local system.
+3. Please add the code to the according folder and if needed create the folder for the algorithm or DS and create the folder for programming language you are using(An example is Algorithms/quicksort/C).
-3. Track the changes: `git add .`
+4. Track the changes: `git add .`
-4. Commit your changes: `git commit -m 'Added some feature`
+5. Commit your changes: `git commit -m 'Added some feature`
-5. Push to the branch: `git push origin master`
+6. Push to the branch: `git push origin master`
-6. Submit a pull request :smile:
+7. Submit a pull request :smile: